 I found all of the necessary supplies in my house today.
 You can download simple directions for how to Make a Tin Can Stove.
 It doesn’t take much to make them, so save a #10 can and a few tuna cans, and store it in your garage for the future.
 This is easy emergency cooking!

-Charcoal Briquettes and Dutch Oven Cooking may be just the thing for you.
-There are many websites offering dutch oven cooking advice and recipes.
+Learn how to start Charcoal Briquettes and be successful with Dutch Oven Cooking with these two handouts.
+There are many websites offering Dutch oven cooking advice and recipes.
 This type of emergency cooking does take some practice, and supplies, so read up if you are going to use this as one of your main types of cooking without power.

-These directions to bake in a box use charcoal briquettes.
+These directions to bake in a box use charcoal briquettes as the fuel source.
 You can also learn the skills to build a Solar Cooker from Solar Cookers World Network.

 GOOD – Choose three main ways you will cook in an emergency then download the five emergency cooking handouts for your preparedness library.
 At least you’ll have a plan if power fails.